-Signs of Hunger In Babies
+Signs of Hunger in Babies

 Babies themselves are the best judge at knowing if they’re hungry or not.
 They can understand their internal body signs and respond to them accordingly.
-Being able to recognise the baby feeding cues then makes it simple to satisfy them as soon as possible.
+Being able to recognise baby feeding cues makes it simple to satisfy them as soon as possible.

 Early Hunger Cues